laurenlittle/simple-login-validation/README.md

 # LoginForm

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.
+The purpose was to create an example of an angular form with validation for the following fields:

+1. First Name
+    - Required
+    - Min Characters: 1
+    - Max Characters: 56
+2. Last Name
+    - Required
+    - Min Characters: 1
+    - Max Characters: 56
+3. DOB (Date of birth)
+    - Required
+    - Value can’t be greater than today’s date

 ## Development server